 It is good to realize that active and passive measurement technologies are not competitors of each other.
 Instead, they are meant for different use cases.

 Let’s take an example where there is live video stream application traffic in the network.
 If an active measurement tool is used to measure the performance, you get results for that artificially generated traffic stream only.
 However, the actual video stream you are interested in can perform differently.
-Besides, the active test traffic stream changes the setup as it adds traffic to the measured network path.
+Besides, the active test traffic stream changes the measured system as it adds traffic to the measured network path.
 In the worst case, it congests the network path of interest.
 This means that you get incorrect results while interfering with the live video stream user.
 Passive measurement, on the contrary, evaluates the actual video stream and measures how well the network serves it from the QoS perspective.
 As a result, you get, for example, delay, jitter, packet loss, and connection breaks just for the desired real video stream over the measurement path of interest.
 Passive QoS measurement also enables you to estimate QoE with application-specific models to get an indication of how satisfied the end-user is for the video quality.
+When passive QoS measurement is carried out in real-time, some control information needs to be exchanged between the measurement points.
+The amount of this overhead, however, is often meaningless.